 Remember that this is also a transition time for your son or daughter.
 Many students have never been away from home in an independent setting.
 Having a roommate is a new experience for those who have never shared a room.
-In addition to coursework demands, students are experiencing new challenges socially, ethically, and morally.
+In addition to coursework demands, students are experiencing new challenges socially, academically, personally and professionally.